obsidian-community/obsidian-full-calendar/docs/advanced/dataview.md

 ```
 ````

-Unfortunately, there's a bug on first render and you need to interact with the calendar by changing the week or view before it renders properly.

 `renderCalendar()` includes all events from all event sources set in the global settings when no event sources aer passed in.

 ````